Scanframe/sf-cmake/README.md

 ### Fetching the Repository in CMake itself

 Bellow an excerpt of a `CMakeLists.txt` to use the repository as CMake-package.
-Disadvantage is that the shell scripts are not accessible before CMake make has been run and a chicken and egg problem occurs.
+Disadvantage is that the shell scripts are not accessible before CMake make has been run and a chicken-and-egg problem occurs.

 ```cmake
 # Required to use the 'FetchContent_XXXX' functions.